MintPress News

-MintPress News (MPN) is an American far-left news website founded and edited by Mnar Adley (née, Muhawesh) which was launched in January 2012.
-It covers political, economic, foreign affairs and environmental issues.
-Editorially, MintPress News supports Syrian president Bashar al-Assad, and the governments of Russia, Iran, and Syria.
+MintPress News (MPN) is an American far-left news website.
+It was founded and edited by Mnar Adley and was launched in January 2012, and also publishes the MintCast podcast.
+The site covers political, economic, foreign affairs and environmental issues.

+MintPress News supported former Syrian president Bashar al-Assad, and supports the governments of Russia and Iran.
 It opposes the governments of Israel and Saudi Arabia, and reports geopolitical events from an anti-Western perspective.
-In one contentious article, MintPress News falsely asserted that the Ghouta chemical attack in Syria was perpetrated by rebel groups rather than by the Syrian government.
+In one contentious article, MintPress News wrote that the Ghouta chemical attack in Syria was perpetrated by rebel groups rather than by the Syrian government, a claim pushed by the Russian and Syrian governments and rejected by much of the international community.

-Described as a conspiratorial website, MintPress News publishes disinformation and anti-Jewish conspiracy theories, according to researchers at Rutgers University and others.
 MintPress News was a major media domain that spread disinformation about the White Helmets, a Syrian volunteer organization.
-The site has been accused of regularly publishing pro-Russian propaganda.
+The site has been accused of regularly publishing pro-Russian propaganda, and has been described as a conspiratorial website by media studies and disinformation scholars.

-The source of MintPress Newss funding remains unknown.
-MintPress News is headquartered in Minnesota, United States.
+MintPress News is headquartered in Minnesota, where it operated one office location until 2014.